ebuchman/blog/content/posts/bitcoin.md

 And Bitcoin is starting to find success as a fledgling monetary institution.
 This is not to say that it will or must necessarily become money for the whole world.
-But it is beginning to fulfill some meaningful functions of money in certain growing contexts - it's being increasingly used to pay salaries, to make international payments, and as a highly liquid (though volatile) reserve asset on corporate balance sheets.
+But it is beginning to fulfill some meaningful functions of money in certain growing contexts - it's being increasingly used to pay salaries, to make international payments and remittances, and as a highly liquid (though volatile) reserve asset on corporate balance sheets.
 Of course it's also being used increasingly in ransomware payments and as fodder for speculative finance.
 In ransomwhere, it tragically illuminates the pervasive insecurity